JianPeng2022/language/English and German.md

 ### 02
 Brochure/Broschüre, region/Region, accommodation/Unterkunft, terms and conditions/AGB Allgemeine Geschäftsbedingungen, travel documents/Reiseunterlagen, cancellation/Stornierung, deposit/Anzahlung 押金/订金, trails/Wanderwege 路径, difficulty level/Schwierigkeitsgrad, suitable/geeignet, to orient/orientieren, to signpost/beschildern

 What difficulty level are the trails?/Welche Schwierigkeitsgrad haben die Wanderwege?
+The easy trails are also suitable for children./die leichten Wanderwege sind auch for Kinder geeignet.
+These hiking maps can help you orient yourself.

+to take advantage of/in Anspruch nehmen, rental/Verleih, guarantee/Garantie, helmet/Helm, Campsite/CampingPlatz, Would you like to take advantage of our bike rental service/Möchten Sie unseren Fahrradverleih in anspruch nehmen?, admission/Eintritt, exhibition/Ausstellung, gallery/Galerie, The state gallery is well worth to visit.